ygokmen/unit-voiceovers/README.md

 # Unit Voice-overs
-Dynamic, randomized 3D positional sound samples for units in Arma
+Dynamic, randomized 3D positional sound fx for units in Arma

 Current Version: 1.4 "Petrichor"

 **Authors**
+654wak654
+Gokmen

-654wak654, Gokmen 'the0utsider', Sceptre
+Sceptre

 **Description**

 Using NWI's 'Insurgency' sound samples, this mod was created to improve the overall experience and bring dynamism to the in-game voices in Arma 3.

-Gokmen: I always imagined this to be something similar to st_hud but an aural one instead of visual.
-Each faction has their own sounds, with samples played on certain actions to increase situational awareness and to simulate better close quarters combat.

 **Features**
 - Complete overhaul for default arma unit voice-overs